Kinoma/SourceDocumentation/kinoma_documentation_template.md

 > Parameter details

-Event description (without indentation), as:
+Event description (without indentation), beginning with "This event happens when"

-This event happens when ....

 ###_KinomaJS XML API Reference:_ Element Reference
-The [_KinomaJS XML API Reference_](http://kinoma.com/develop/documentation/xml/) document provides details on the elements that make up the XML API, in subsections like those shown here (analogous to Object Reference sections shown in the preceding section).
+The [_KinomaJS XML API Reference_](http://kinoma.com/develop/documentation/xml/) document provides details on the elements that make up the XML API, in subsections like those shown here (analogous to object reference sections shown above in this template).

 ####Element-Name Element
 [Optional] Full sentences _briefly_ describing the element and/or providing other details about the element.
 If what the element represents is not obvious, describe it here.
 Any general details that are useful for reference can be stated here (though the main introduction and discussion should be in the [_KinomaJS Overview_](http://kinoma.com/develop/documentation/overview/) document).
 Try to keep it no longer than one short paragraph.

 Next, include only whichever of the following lower-level sections apply.
 Square brackets indicate optional parts within subsections, to include only if applicable.
-(Also note the special "Same as..." format currently used in some **Attributes** and **Elements** section in the document.)
+(Not shown here is the special "Same as..." format used in some "Attributes" and "Elements" section in the document.)

+> **Note:** The value in the "Tag" section below is formatted as a single-column table so that it will line up with the slight indentation of the (tabular) contents of the sections that follow.

 #####Tag
 ||